 Watch out for trains!

-The road from Christchurch to Greymouth mainly follows the railway.
-That means you have to cross the rail track many times.
+The road from Christchurch to Greymouth very much follows the railway line, which means you will have to cross the rail track many times.

-In fact you can also make a Christchurch to Greymouth trip as a day trip on the Tranz Alpine Express Train.
-Here is the website: Kiwi Rail Scenic Journeys.
-In addition there are bus tours – but a self-drive trip gives you more freedom.
-You are free to stop where you like, for instance to walk around this pretty mountain lake:
+In addition, there are bus tours – but of course a self-drive trip gives you a lot more freedom.
+You will be free to stop wherever you like, for instance to walk around this pretty mountain lake:

 A blue and green mountain lake

-Castle Hill is a concentration of funny stones.
-Big limestone rocks are scattered all over a hill.
+Castle Hill is a concentration of strange limestone rocks scattered all over the hill.
 You can climb on the rocks, and walk around and between them.

 Walking between Castle Hill limestone rocks

-After Castle Hill we crossed some tussock-covered plateaus, and then there was the Cave Stream Scenic Reserve.
-It is a limestone cave that has a stream inside and Maori art on the walls.
+After Castle Hill we crossed some dry plateaus, until there was the Cave Stream Scenic Reserve: a limestone cave with a stream inside and Maori art on the walls.

-The Lake Pearson basin has arctic mountain beech forests that turn yellow in autumn.
-This reminds me of Lapland on the opposite side of the world where come from.
-There are no purple mountains in Lapland though.
+Then comes the Lake Pearson basin that has arctic mountain beech forests turning yellow in autumn.
+The scenery makes me think about Lapland on the opposite side of the world where we come from.
+We, too, have yellow leaves, but haven’t seen purple mountains in Lapland…

-This arctic scenery makes a strong contrast to tropical West Coast rainforests that are not far away from here.
+An arctic scenery like this makes a strong contrast to the tropical West Coast rainforests that are only a short drive away from this plains.

 Christchurch to Greymouth: Lake Pearson and Purple Hill